 But who wants to hear that when they are presenting you the gift of their time, energy, skill, and love with their amazing desserts?

 However, in my husband’s case, he really, really, really cannot eat meat.
 There is no choice in the matter.
 His health depends upon it.
 This is why we chose to live in South Africa.
 There is an amazing amount of fruits and vegetables that are available here.
 He can eat without issue.
 Nearly everyone in our sphere of influence knows and understands the reason behind his meat abstention.
 It’s a non-discussion point now – for the most part.

 I think this is where I am heading with sugar.

 After a whole year of abstaining from sugar as much as I can, and experiencing a year of great health and a steady and strong mood, why would I want to go back to consuming glucose-containing sugar on a regular basis?

-In addition, one of the reasons I chose to stop eating glucose-containing sugar was because I knew I was relying upon it for self-comfort and emotional support.
+In addition, one of the reasons I chose to stop eating refined sugar was because I knew I was relying upon it for self-comfort and emotional support.
 I wasn’t going to my God for help, guidance, or care.
 In order to make a heart and soul change and to have that heart and soul change – stick – I knew I needed to have a lengthy time away from sugar.
 That’s why I initially chose one year of sugar abstention.